google/ent/README.md

 ```

 The Ent CLI queries the default Ent index
-(https://github.com/tiziano88/ent-index) to resolve the hash to a URL, and then
+(https://github.com/tiziano88/ent-index) to resolve the digest to a URL, and
-fetches the file at that URL, and also verifies that it corresponds to the
+then fetches the file at that URL, and also verifies that it corresponds to the
-expected hash.
+expected digest.
 It first buffers the entire file internally in order to verify
-its hash, and only prints it to stdout if it does match the expected hash.
+its digest, and only prints it to stdout if it does match the expected digest.

 You can also manually double check that the returned file does in fact
-correspond to the expected hash:
+correspond to the expected digest:

 ```console
 $ ent get sha256:4c350163715b7b1d0fc3bcbf11bfffc0cf2d107f69253f237111a7480809e192 | sha256sum
 4c350163715b7b1d0fc3bcbf11bfffc0cf2d107f69253f237111a7480809e192  -
 ```

+## Ent Server

+An Ent Server provides access to an underlying Ent store via an HTTP-based REST
+API.

+An Ent Server may be running locally (on port 27333 by default), or remotely.

+Some Ent Servers require the user to be authenticated in order for the user to
+read and / or write, which is performed via an API key.

-## Index
+## Ent Index

+An Ent index is a "cheap" way to provide access to existing location-addressed
+content on the internet, but in a content-addressable way.

-An Ent index stores an entry for each hash, listing one or more "traditional"
+It consists of a static website, which serves an entry for each digest, listing
-URLs which provide the file in question.
+one or more "traditional" URLs which may provide the file in question.

-It is serialized as a Git repository with a directory structure corresponding to
+For instance, it may be serialized as a Git repository with a directory
-the hash of each entry, and a JSON file for each entry that lists one or more
+structure corresponding to the digest of each entry, and a JSON file for each
-URLs at which the object may be found.
+entry that lists one or more URLs at which the object may be found.

-The directory path is obtained by grouping sets of two digits from the hash, and
+The directory path is obtained by grouping sets of two digits from the digest,
-creating a nested folder for each of them; this is in order to limit the number
+and creating a nested folder for each of them; this is in order to limit the
-of files or directories inside each directory, since that would otherwise not
+number of files or directories inside each directory, since that would otherwise
-scale when there are millions of entries in the index.
+not scale when there are millions of entries in the index.

-For instance, the file with hash
+For instance, the file with digest
 `sha256:4c350163715b7b1d0fc3bcbf11bfffc0cf2d107f69253f237111a7480809e192` is
 stored in the Ent index under the file
 `/sha256/4c/35/01/63/71/5b/7b/1d/0f/c3/bc/bf/11/bf/ff/c0/cf/2d/10/7f/69/25/3f/23/71/11/a7/48/08/09/e1/92/entry.json`,